Bucket elevators: Is belt or chain best for your application?

 GRAIN SIZE CONSIDERATIONS

-If conditions mean you opt for a belt bucket elevator, grain size is the second consideration.
+If conditions mean you opt for a belt bucket elevator, grain size is the second consideration when.
 This factor will determine whether you should opt for a standard or heavy-duty model.
 Typically, grains of up to 25 mm can be handled with a standard belt bucket elevator.
 Grain sizes between 80 mm-120 mm require a heavy-duty version.

 DENSITY DECIDES CAPACITY